-The Village continued to see growth in residential housing starts, issuing 70 occupancy permits in 2020.
-Commercial building activity has also increased with 17 occupancy permits issued in 2020.
+The Village continued to see growth in residential housing starts, issuing sixteen occupancy permits in 2021.
+Commercial building activity has also increased with twenty-six occupancy Permits issued in 2021.

-In the French Creek Business Park, through a Tax Increment Financing agreement, the construction of a 104,000 square foot "State-of-the Art" industrial complex was completed and is now occupied.
-Phase 2 of this project is another 160,000,000 square foot building which is currently under construction.
-Phase 3 will be a 450,000 square foot building followed by a 150,000 square foot building.
-Also, in the business park, the construction of a 30,000 square foot building which is underway.
+In the French Creek Business Park, through a Tax Increment Financing agreement, the construction of a 104,000 square foot "State-of-the-Art" industrial complex was completed in 2020 and is now occupied.
+Phase 2 of this project is another 160,000 square foot building that is under construction.
+Phase 3 will be a 450,000 square foot building followed by a 260,000 square foot building.
+Also, in the business park, a 30,000 square foot building is under construction.

-Elsewhere in the Village, under construction, is a 40,000 square foot building to house doctors' offices and another 30,000 square foot building has been proposed to be a medical building.
+Elsewhere in the Village, a 40,000 square foot building has been completed and is occupied by doctors' offices.
+Another 30,000 square foot medical building is under construction, with a planned opening around June 2022.